raviolishipping/woocommerce-plugin/README.txt

 - **Maximum weight**: Customer won't see the Ravioli option if the order total weight is above this.
 Enter 0 for no weight limit and make sure to set a weight for each product.

 ## Dependencies
-The Ravioli plugins requires WordPress > 6.0.0 and WooCommerce > 6.7.0.
+The Ravioli plugins requires WordPress > 5.0.0 and WooCommerce > 6.7.0.

-It might work with older versions, but it's not tested.
+## Open-source
+This plugin is open-source and you can view the source code on our [GitHub repository](https://github.com/raviolishipping/woocommerce-plugin).

 ## About Ravioli
 Ravioli makes using reusable shipping boxes as convenient as cardboard boxes for ecommerce shops.